Civic technology: Citizen-led initiatives

 Arena Electoral was an online platform created by Fundación Ethos during the Mexican electoral process of 2012 to promote responsible voting.
 An online simulation was created by taking the four presidential candidates in that election cycle and each were given policy issues based on the Mexican national agenda that they had to come up with a solution to.
 Once each candidate gave their solutions, the platform published it on their website and left it to the Mexican citizens to vote for the best policy.

-Civic technology in Latin America
+Latin America

 Argentina

 Partido de la Red (Net Party) is an Argentinean political party using the DemocracyOS open-source software with the goal of electing representatives who vote according to what citizens decide online.
 Caminos de la Villa is a citizen action platform where citizens can monitor the urbanization of the City of Buenos Aires.
 Users are able to view detailed information of the work the government is doing in the neighborhoods.
 Additionally, users are able to download documents, along with photos of what the government is doing.
 Users can also make reports of issues with public services to the platform.